Las Vegas company providing mass COVID-19 testing

 ACCURATE & QUICK

 Murphy says it’s proven to be very accurate.
-Which is key since testing demands are only expected to increase with President Biden’s COVID-19 vaccination and testing mandate for organizations with 100 employees or more.
+This is key since testing demands are only expected to increase with President Biden’s COVID-19 vaccination and testing mandate for organizations with 100 employees or more.

 “So when you’re doing large-scale… it’s important to have a testing method that’s one, accurate, but that you can employ in a quick amount of time as well,” says Murphy.